Best Places to Live in the Netherlands

 Image source: Shutterstock / Location: Delft, The Netherlands

 Formerly referred to as Holland, the Netherlands has a population of just over 17 million people.
 The country has the highest population density in Europe at around 508 people per square kilometre.
-Around 92.5% of the population lives in urban areas while more than 40% of the total population of the country live in Randstad.
-It’s easy to become confused and call it Holland, but the Netherlands consists of 12 provinces with Holland being an area that’s made up of two provinces – North-Holland and South-Holland.
+Around 92.5% of the population lives in urban areas while more than 40% of the total population of the country lives in Randstad.
+It’s easy to become confused and call it Holland, but the Netherlands consists of 12 provinces with Holland being an area that’s made up of two provinces – North Holland and South Holland.

 Historically, these Holland regions contributed the most to the economy and wealth, which led to calling the entire country, albeit incorrectly, Holland.
 In January 2020, the Dutch government officially named the country the Netherlands to transform its international image.
 Interestingly, the Netherlands means “lower countries” and this is because over a quarter of it is below sea level.